Garda Armed Support Unit: Background

 As of 2012, RSU units began operating on a full-time permanent armed basis in the Eastern, Northern, Southern, South-Eastern and Western regions after a trial period.
-Serious incidents such as barricaded sieges, hostage takings or terrorism triggers the response of the ERU anywhere in Ireland.
+Serious incidents such as barricaded sieges, hostage takings or terrorism can result in the deployment of the ERU.

-In 2016 it was decided that a sixth Regional Support Unit be established in the Dublin Metropolitan Region (DMR) to counteract the growing threat of gangland drug crime and terrorism risks.
-Previously the Dublin Garda region had been under the authority of the Garda ERU.
-As part of this process, the name Regional Support Unit was replaced by the term Armed Support Unit (ASU).
+In February 2016, it was decided that a Regional Support Unit should be established in the Dublin Metropolitan Region (DMR) to counteract the growing threat of gangland drug crime and terrorism risks.
+Previously the Dublin Garda region had been provided with tactical support by the Emergency Response Unit.
+As part of this process, the term Regional Support Unit was replaced by the term Armed Support Unit (ASU).
+The ASU was established in December 2016.

 The Dublin ASU began operating in early 2016 with a complement of 55-60 full-time armed officers, including 5 sergeants.
 The Dublin-based unit is equipped with marked and unmarked vehicles, and was officially launched in late 2016.

-In April 2016 it was confirmed that Armed Support Units would be deployed overtly to patrol both Dublin Airport and Dublin Port full-time on foot inside terminal buildings and via vehicles outside and surrounding the perimeter, carrying personal defense weapons, sidearms, tasers and other specialist equipment to counter the rising threat of terrorist attacks in Europe.
+In April 2016, it was confirmed that Armed Support Units would be deployed overtly to patrol both Dublin Airport and Dublin Port full-time on foot inside terminal buildings and via vehicles outside and surrounding the perimeter, carrying personal defense weapons, sidearms, tasers and other specialist equipment to counter the rising threat of terrorist attacks in Europe.

+In March 2018, the ASU participated in anti-terrorist drills at Shannon Airport with the Irish Defence Forces and the Emergency Response Unit.

 During the first six months of 2022, the ASU did not use their firearms at any time.
 They used a single "SIR-X" rubber bullet on one occasion.